Top 10 Project Management Terms (and What They Mean)

 10. Change management

 Change management is the process, tools, and techniques used to manage unscheduled change on a project.
-Having a process for managing change in a project helps ensure the transition goes off without a hitch.
+Having a process for managing project change helps ensure the transition goes off without a hitch.

 Learn more about project management